All Episodes

 dan friesen

-Because usually it's gonna be a problem.
+Because usually it's going to be a problem.

 jordan holmes

-I think we should have stopped at fill your hand.
+I think we should have stopped at Fill Your Hand.

-We should have been like, that's what we got.
+Once we got there, we should have been like, that's what we got.

 That's the one we get to stick with.